-China expresses concern over civilians in Ukraine after citizen wounded during evacuation, urges de-escalation
+China, urging de-escalation in Ukraine, expresses concern for civilians after citizen is shot during evacuation

-“China deplores the outbreak of conflict between Ukraine and Russia, and is extremely concerned about the harm to civilians,” China Foreign Minister Wang Yi said in a phone call with Dmytro Kuleba, who requested Beijing’s assistance in negotiating a ceasefire, according to a readout from the Chinese Foreign Ministry late Tuesday.
+“China deplores the outbreak of conflict between Ukraine and Russia, and is extremely concerned about the harm to civilians,” Wang said in a phone call with Kuleba, who requested Beijing’s assistance in negotiating a cease-fire, according to a readout from the Chinese Foreign Ministry late Tuesday.

-The call came as China has been struggling to get its citizens safely out of the embattled country.
+China has been struggling to get its citizens safely out of the embattled country.
 One Chinese national was injured by gunfire while trying to leave Ukraine, with his condition now stabilized, China’s state-run broadcaster CCTV reported Tuesday.
 Ukrainian police helped escort other Chinese to the border.

-Since Russia invaded Ukraine, China has been carefully balancing between its burgeoning relationship with Moscow against a Western-led world order and its longstanding stated commitment to noninterference in other nations’ affairs.
+Since Russia invaded Ukraine, China has been carefully balancing its burgeoning relationship with Moscow in confronting a Western-led world order and its long-standing stated commitment to noninterference in other nations’ affairs.

 In the call, Kuleba expressed Ukraine’s hope for China’s help in bringing about a cease-fire, according to the Chinese Foreign Ministry.
 Wang said China supports all constructive international efforts that lead to a political solution.